 If your cat's weight loss continues despite changes you make, then make sure to follow up with your vet about it.
 Your vet may refer you to a veterinary specialist for advanced diagnostics.

-How to Prevent Weight Loss in Cats
+How to Prevent Weight Loss

 You can prevent weight loss in your cat by regularly monitoring body condition and visiting the vet regularly for wellness examinations.
 Cats are experts at hiding illness and injuries, but your vet may be able to detect a problem before it gets out of hand.
 Be sure to report any changes in your cat's behavior to your vet right away.
 It is much easier to treat a health problem in the early stages than to wait until your cat becomes very ill.